 Building PCBAs takes significantly less time compared to connecting components using wires.

 PCBAs pack multiple components in a compact space, resulting in smaller electronic devices.

-Since the design lacks hanging wires that can easily cut, PCBAs create a durable and more reliable electronic component setup.
+Since the design lacks hanging wires that can easily be cut, PCBAs create a durable and more reliable electronic component setup.

 PCBAs are cheap to build, which translates to lower costs for your project.